oussama0khattabi/BigMart-Data-Analysis-and-Prediction-Using-Sales-Data/README.md

-BigMart Sales Prediction Project
--Overview
-This project aims to predict the sales of various products in different outlets of BigMart.
-The dataset contains historical sales data for 1559 products across 10 stores located in different cities.
-Leveraging this data, we intend to build a predictive model that can accurately forecast the sales of products to help BigMart optimize their inventory and improve overall sales performance.
-Dataset

-The dataset consists of the following features:

-  Item_Identifier: Unique identifier for each product
-  Item_Weight: Weight of the product
-  Item_Fat_Content: Whether the product is low fat or regular
-  Item_Visibility: Percentage of total display area in the store allocated to the particular product
-  Item_Type: Category of the product
-  Item_MRP: Maximum Retail Price of the product
-  Outlet_Identifier: Unique identifier for each store
-  Outlet_Establishment_Year: Year of establishment of the store
-  Outlet_Size: Size of the store
-  Outlet_Location_Type: Type of city where the store is located
-  Outlet_Type: Type of outlet (grocery store, supermarket, etc.)
-  Item_Outlet_Sales: Sales of the product in the particular store

--Goals
-    Data Cleaning and Preprocessing: Handle missing values, outliers, and perform feature engineering.
-    Exploratory Data Analysis: Understand the relationships between different features and the target variable.
-    Feature Selection: Identify the most important features that influence sales.
-    Model Building: Develop predictive models using regression techniques such as Linear Regression, Random Forest, and Gradient Boosting.
-    Model Evaluation: Evaluate the performance of models using metrics like RMSE (Root Mean Squared Error), MAE (Mean Absolute Error), and R-squared.
-    Hyperparameter Tuning: Fine-tune the parameters of the best performing model to improve predictive accuracy.

--Tools and Technologies
-    Programming Language: Python
-    Libraries: Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn
-    Machine Learning Models: Linear Regression, Random Forest, Gradient Boosting Development Environment: Jupyter Notebook
+# BigMart Sales Prediction Project

+## Overview
+This project aims to predict the sales of various products across different BigMart stores using historical data.
+The dataset contains information such as product attributes, store attributes, and sales figures for different products in various stores.

+## Dataset
+The dataset consists of the following attributes:
+- **Item_Identifier**: Unique identifier for the product
+- **Item_Weight**: Weight of the product
+- **Item_Fat_Content**: Fat content of the product (Low Fat, Regular)
+- **Item_Visibility**: Percentage of total display area of all products in a store allocated to the particular product
+- **Item_Type**: Category of the product (e.g., Dairy, Soft Drinks, Meat)
+- **Item_MRP**: Maximum Retail Price (price at which the product is sold to the customer)
+- **Outlet_Identifier**: Unique identifier for the store
+- **Outlet_Establishment_Year**: Year in which the store was established
+- **Outlet_Size**: Size of the store (Small, Medium, High)
+- **Outlet_Location_Type**: Type of city where the store is located (Tier 1, Tier 2, Tier 3)
+- **Outlet_Type**: Type of outlet (Supermarket Type1, Supermarket Type2, Supermarket Type3, Grocery Store)
+- **Item_Outlet_Sales**: Sales of the product in the particular store

+## Objective
+The objective of this project is to build a predictive model that can accurately forecast the sales of products in different BigMart stores.
+This model will help the management in making informed decisions regarding inventory management, stock replenishment, and sales strategies.

+## Methodology
+1. **Data Preprocessing**:
+   - Handle missing values
+   - Encode categorical variables
+   - Feature engineering (if necessary)
+   - Scale numerical variables (if necessary)
+2. **Exploratory Data Analysis (EDA)**:
+   - Understand the distribution of sales
+   - Analyze the relationship between features and sales
+   - Identify patterns and insights
+3. **Feature Selection**:
+   - Select relevant features for modeling
+   - Drop irrelevant or redundant features
+4. **Model Selection and Training**:
+   - Choose appropriate regression algorithms (e.g., Linear Regression, Random Forest, Gradient Boosting)
+   - Train the models using the training dataset
+5. **Hyperparameter Tuning**:
+   - Optimize hyperparameters to improve model performance
+6. **Final Model Selection**:
+   - Select the best performing model based on evaluation results